Can the U.S. close a gender pay gap widened by the pandemic? - NewsBreak

 Simultaneously, the initiative created voluntary programs, like mentorships for businesses to teach each other on how to create better workplaces.
 They could also join a pledge to pay workers equally called the Vermont Equal Pay Compact, which 200 businesses have signed to date.

 “Trying to get everybody on the same page is sometimes challenging,” said Cary Brown, executive director of the Vermont Commission on Women, a non-partisan government agency involved in the effort.
-“But these are all things that can have kind of the indirect ripple effects on the amount of money that women are earning.”4 ideas to reduce hunger in America as food prices skyrocket
+“But these are all things that can have kind of the indirect ripple effects on the amount of money that women are earning.”All the financial news you can actually use.

-They also recently launched a free tool which allows businesses to run pay equity studies, helping small companies with less than 500 employees identify differences without hiring an expensive consultant.
+They also recently launched a free tool that allows businesses to run pay equity studies, helping small companies with less than 500 employees identify differences without hiring an expensive consultant.

 The tool has only been available for about a year.
 But even in that short period, Brown said it has helped companies “tease out where some inequities may have happened without them even realizing it.”